 The FC Plan will align with the NC System of Care framework designed to meet the needs of families who are involved with multiple child service agencies (e.g. child welfare, juvenile justice).
-The FC Plan will address members' needs through evidence-based, trauma-informed, resiliency-oriented approach to behavioral health care protocols for all members ages 3+
+The FC Plan will address members' needs through evidence-based, trauma-informed, resiliency-oriented approach to behavioral health care of are ramework